 In 2004/05, Barnet won promotion back to the Football League by winning the Conference.
 Burton inflicted a rare defeat at Underhill winning 3-2 on an emotional night for Brewers' boss, Nigel Clough, whose legendary father, Brian Clough had just died.
 Liam Hatch and Dean Sinclair scored for Barnet.
 The corresponding match at Burton ended in a 1-1 draw, Lee Roache scoring for the Bees.

 In December 2007, the two sides met in the 2nd round of the FA Cup with the original tie played at Burton's new Pirelli Stadium.
 Liam Hatch scored for the Bees in a 1-1 draw in which, Bees' keeper, Lee Harrison saved a penalty.
 An Adam Birchall goal in extra time gave Barnet a 1-0 win at Underhill in the replay and Barnet made it through to the 4th round before losing 1-0 at home to Bristol Rovers.

-Early this season, the two sides met at Underhill when the match ended in a goalless draw.
+The two sides met early this season at Underhill when the match ended in a goalless draw.